DavidEGrayson/yard/README.md

 # YARD: Yay!
 A Ruby Documentation Tool

 NOTE: The real version of YARD is made by Loren Segal (lsegal on github).
-This is a fork by David Grayson which tries to have unicode support.
+This is a fork by me, David Grayson, mostly for my own purposes.

 **Homepage**:     http://yardoc.org